swissspidy/media-experiments/packages/upload-media/README.md

 -   _$0.additionalData_ `[AddItemArgs[ 'additionalData' ]]`: Additional data to include in the request.
 -   _$0.sourceUrl_ `[AddItemArgs[ 'sourceUrl' ]]`: Source URL.
 Used when importing a file from a URL or optimizing an existing file.
 -   _$0.sourceAttachmentId_ `[AddItemArgs[ 'sourceAttachmentId' ]]`: Source attachment ID.
 Used when optimizing an existing file for example.
--   _$0.mediaSourceTerms_ `[AddItemArgs[ 'mediaSourceTerms' ]]`: List of term slugs in the media source taxonomy.
-Used to identify files later on in the media library.
 -   _$0.blurHash_ `[AddItemArgs[ 'blurHash' ]]`: Item's BlurHash.
 -   _$0.dominantColor_ `[AddItemArgs[ 'dominantColor' ]]`: Item's dominant color.
 -   _$0.abortController_ `[AddItemArgs[ 'abortController' ]]`: Abort controller for upload cancellation.